David Cole (journalist): After 2013

 In April 2013, Stein was outed as Cole by an ex-girlfriend.
 The L.A.
 County Republican Party sent out an email warning members about his history.

 In 2014, Cole's autobiography, Republican Party Animal, was published by Feral House.
 Starting in 2015, he became a regular source in The Guardian for matters relating to Hollywood conservatives (in that capacity he has also been interviewed by Variety, and Truthdig).
 He was briefly employed as a writer for The Times of Israel, until protests over his past led to his dismissal.
-Since January 2015, he has been a staff writer and weekly columnist for Taki's Magazine.
+In January 2015, he became a staff writer and weekly columnist for Taki's Magazine; he remained there until April 2025.

 In October 2015, a taxi driver in Ennis, Ireland, was jailed for five months after going on a vandalism spree that he claimed was inspired by Cole's videos.

 Documents released as part of an ongoing lawsuit showed that Tucker Carlson was aware of Cole's work and was sharing his articles with others.